harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-memory-hog.md

 ## Default validation
 :::note
-The pods in the application should be in the running state before and after the chaos has been injected.
+The application pods should be running before and after injecting chaos.
 :::

 ## Implementation